-Note: If you are new to GenieWeb and need to request your initial certificates, please go straight to the Requesting new certificates instructions in the section below.
+If you are new to GenieWeb and need to request your initial certificates, please go straight to the Requesting new certificates section below.

 Note: If you're deleting the certificates for the purposes of re-requesting updated ones, you should ensure that you're aware of your certificate details before doing so.
 To check these details, go to File > Maintenance and Reports > GenieWeb and check the IP Address and Port No listed at the bottom of the window.
 This IP address will depend on whether you have internal GenieWeb certificates (for use within the practice) or external ones (for use offsite); you'll need to keep this in mind when re-requesting your certificates.

 The certificates that need to be deleted are called cert.pem and key.pem.
 The instructions to locate these certificates on both Windows and Macintosh operating systems are as below:

 Navigate to your Genie folder.
 By default, this will be C:\Genie.
 From within the Genie folder, navigate to Server\Server Database.
 In the Server Database folder, delete the cert.pem and key.pem files.